 - Keeping everything in one place and easy to access again for future reference

-The main features boasted by most sales proposal software packages include:
+The main features of most sales proposal software packages include:

 - Data and template sharing

 - Tracking time/investment in each pitch, allowing for you to calculator ROI

 - Cloud-based document storage, allowing you to edit on the go

 People Also Ask